-Enhance capacity to collect and analyze data: Build ongoing capacity to better understand and define priority crime and tribal safety issues.
-By accessing accurate and robust data related to the nature and extent of criminal offenders and offenses, human trafficking, the incidence of domestic violence, victim services, child abuse, and other crime issues (along with other tribal data) applicants can assess risk and distress in tribal nations.
+Enhance capacity to collect and analyze data: Build ongoing capacity to better understand and define crime and tribal safety issues.
+By accessing accurate and robust data related to the nature and extent of persons who commit criminal offenses and the nature of the offenses, human trafficking, the incidence of domestic violence, victim services, child abuse, and other crime issues (along with other tribal data), applicants can assess risk and distress in tribal nations.
 In addition, the planning process should build capacity to review data that will track the implementation of the strategic plan and assess its outcomes.

-Personnel: It is recommended to engage a full- or part-time (approximately 75 percent full-time employee [FTE]) project manager to facilitate the planning process and work with the Purpose Area #2-identified technical assistance provider to coordinate daily activities.
+Personnel: It is recommended to engage a full- or part-time (approximately 75 percent full-time employee) project manager to facilitate the planning process and work with the Purpose Area 2-identified TTA provider to coordinate daily activities.